erichVK5/outlineFont2centrelineFont/README.md

 Whether you're making a pcb-rnd font, or trying to make a stroked font compatible with gEDA PCB and pcb-rnd, the ttf2svg utility is needed.
 It's part of the apache Batik stuff.

 You then need a truetype font to play with.
 If it has cubic beziers, it will probably generate garbage, as the parsing has not been set up to deal with cubic beziers currently.
 Most truetype fonts simply have quadratic beziers.
 Postscript fonts have cubic beziers, apparently.

+The other issue which needs to be sorted out is coping with converted truetype fonts which have paths extending into negative X or negative Y coordinates.
+This seems to break the bezier conversion and produce garbage outline; TODO: some code to shift the paths into the positive 1st quadrant.

 You need to know the decimal designation of the unicode glyph or range of glyphs you want to convert, i.e. U+05D0 is 1488, and U+05F4 is 1524.